 Further research on complement mediated diseases was undertaken to chose candidates for pre clinical studies.
 This table in a research paper (1995) by Lenny’s team lists potential candidates for trialling the “lizumabs” they had created.

 Though there is a mention of PNH ( paroxymal nocturnal hemoglobinurea) in the “other” category there is no mention of aHUS in a 1995 publication by Alexion.
-Although at that very same time over in England a research team including Paul Warwicker was about to start a study of complement dysregulation as a genetic cause of aHUS but their breakthrough findings would not be published for another three years.. ( More about that in a previous article in the Before aHUS Endeavours Fade series see end of this articl for a link)
+Although at that very same time over in England a research team including Paul Warwicker was about to start a study of complement dysregulation as a genetic cause of aHUS but their breakthrough findings would not be published for another three years.. ( More about that in a previous article in the Before aHUS Endeavours Fade series see end of this article for a link)

 Lenny and his Alexion team chose to focus on vascular and immunological conditions.
 5G1.1-SC or pexelizumab as became known would be looked at for post heart lung by pass surgery inflammation and myocardial infarction.
 Lupus and Rheumatoid Arthritis would be investigated in pre clinical studies of 5G1.1.
 Both drugs designed to ameliorate these diseases by blocking C5.
 Their studies suggested they would.
 So major clinical studies would be needed next.
 Trials would require thousands of human participants , these were common diseases but were “orphan” in that there were no effective treatment.